Upgrade Your Home with Cellulose Blown-In Insulation

 Conclusion

-Based on the assessment, the contractor may recommend efficiency measures to NYSERDA ... , and if approved, the contractor will return to install them at NO COST TO YOU.
+Based on the assessment, the contractor may recommend efficiency measures ... , and if approved, the contractor will return to install them.
 Final tests will be conducted to ensure that the energy efficiency measures are working effectively.

 Common household air leaks